 Objects, characters, and settings in games designed in a flat style are all presented without volume and depth.
 Artists designing these games are not dedicated to realism or physics at all.

 It means that they have an incredible amount of artistic freedom in their work.
-Flat designs and models usually have unique looks and no common characteristics unless they borrow them from other game art styles.
-Some of the flat games by best game art companies are:
+Flat designs and models usually have unique looks and no common characteristics unless they borrow them from other video game art styles.

 Doodle Art

 Doodles have a collage of unrelated characters and objects that appear together to occupy the available space.
 Doodles are hand-drawn art at first, then imported as digital assets.
-Some of the doodle games are:
+Doodle Jump and Doodle God have a doodle art style.

 3D Game Art Styles

 3D games came out ten years after the first 2D games.
 They soon became such popular that many thought the era of 2D games had ended.
-2D games are still popular, but the surprising popularity of 3D titles resulted in a dynamic and exponential improvement in 3D games.
+2D game art styles are still popular, but the surprising popularity of 3D game art styles resulted in a dynamic and exponential improvement in 3D games.

 Realism